-During a recent 8pm family supper, while the family shared a fun conversation, the question was posed, “What was your favorite time of the day?”
+During a recent 8 pm family supper, while the family shared a fun conversation, the question was posed, “What was your favorite time of the day?”
 One child was quick to answer, “My favorite time is right now!”
-The other kids chimed in their agreement.
+The other kids chimed in with their agreement.

 Mission accomplished!
 The kids enjoy the time together and are embracing their parents’ values.

-Update from 2021: This story was originally published several years ago.
-We know this family well and their kids (two of whom are now in college) still love to share dinners with their parents, and any adult who happens to join them.
+Update: This story was originally published several years ago.
+We know this family well, and their kids (two of whom are now in college) still love to share dinners with their parents and any adult who happens to join them.
 And they have grown into delightful, compassionate, and responsible kids who definitely share their parents’ values!

 How to make the most of your time around the family dinner table

 Once you figure out a schedule for meals and get the family corralled at the dinner table, how can you maximize the impact of those times?
 How can you pass the values and faith while you pass the veggies and bread?

 Technology has brought media and your kids’ peers into your home and your kids’ pockets nearly 24-7.
 If you aren’t thoughtful about how to be the strongest, clearest “voice” in this barrage of influences, someone else will raise your kids.
 And there’s a good chance they won’t share your values.